frealexandro/template_consume_api/README.md

 ## running the tests ⚙️

-_Once the parameters have been established, the file **main.py** must be executed in case of an error with the consumption of the API, the system will throw a message with the error presented, to execute it from the console in windows you can use the next command_
+_Once the parameters have been set, execute the main.py file.
+If there is an error with the API consumption, the system will display a message with the error.
+To execute it from the command prompt on Windows, use the following command:_

 ```